Crochet Tulip Keychain – Free Amigurumi Flower Pattern

 Tulip

-Crochet in rounds, always placing the stitch marker on the first stitch of each round.
+Make two tulip flowers.
+Work in continuous rounds using the flower color.
+Place a stitch marker in the first stitch of each round.

 R1: Into the magic ring, 6 single crochets, then pull the yarn tail to close the ring (6)